OpenChain-Project/Reference-Material/FAQ/1.0/en/faq.md

 http://etherpad.wikimedia.org/p/openchain
 The Supplier License Compliance Audit (SLCA)

-### Does the specification describe how to comply with the most popular FOSS licenses?
+### Does the specification describe how to comply with the most popular open source licenses?

 No. The OpenChain Specification is simply structured to provide a list of requirements where each requirement maintains a set of acceptance criteria (Verification Artifacts).
 Each requirement is a description of an important quality a Open Source program must maintain.
 The Verification Artifacts for a requirement represent a list of tangible artifacts that must exist in order for one to determine the specific requirement has been met.
 Although artifacts must exist, one is not required to make them public.
 The key goal of the specification is to foster trust around Open Source compliance between two parties exchanging software.
 Although currently an audit by a third party is not a requirement of the OpenChain specification, a partner or customer may ask for evidence of the Verification Artifacts as a condition for doing business (e.g., under an Non-Disclosure agreement).
 That is, the obligation to provide evidence of the existence of the artifacts, and the willingness to do so, is determined by the relationship entered into by two parties.
 It has been discussed that a future version of the specification may provide more specific guidelines on how to obtain third party certification.